biocore/qiime/doc/scripts/split_libraries.rst

 		Maximum number of errors in barcode [default: 1.5] -n, `-`-start-numbering-at
-		Seq id to use for the first sequence [default: 1] -r, `-`-remove_unassigned
+		Seq id to use for the first sequence [default: 1] `-`-retain_unassigned_reads
-		Remove sequences which are Unassigned from             output [default: False] -c, `-`-disable_bc_correction
+		Retain sequences which are Unassigned in the output sequence file[default: False] -c, `-`-disable_bc_correction
 		Disable attempts to find nearest corrected barcode.
 Can improve performance. [default: False] -w, `-`-qual_score_window